coveooss/connectivity-library/Moxie KB/README.md

     c.
 Profile ID
 3. Configure your Generic REST API source according to the example in SourceJSONConfig.json (This example retrieves the list of articles, body using subquery, metadata using subquery)
 4. If you need to test API calls, you may use Postman, but Moxie also usually makes a visual widget available to try calls.
 The url should be something like restapi-customername.kb.net/Widgets/Admin.
-    The widgets you need to replicate what the REST config below does are
+    * The widgets you need to replicate what the REST config below does are
         a.
 Get Article List (button "Get Newly Published Article")
         b.
 Get Article List (button "Get Recently Updated Published Article")
         c.
 Get Article
         d.
 Get Article Metadata
-    If using Chrome, you must open Chrome Dev Tools to see some of those calls results:
+    * If using Chrome, you must open Chrome Dev Tools to see some of those calls results:
-5. Use an Indexing Pipeline Extension (example: IPE.py) to transform the date of the article version (because of a trailing Z character).

-**Important note:** There are two endpoints that carries same parameters, if you modify/reuse it don't forget to update both enpoints parameters the same way.
+    * **Important note:** There are two endpoints that carries same parameters, if you modify/reuse it don't forget to update both enpoints parameters the same way.
 The two parameters are NewlyPublished (for new articles), and RecentlyUpdated (for new versions of existing articles).
 When an article is updated with a new version, its record will cease to be part of the NewlyPublished list.
+5. Use an Indexing Pipeline Extension (example: IPE.py) to transform the date of the article version (because of a trailing Z character)
+6. Make sure you've changed all "placeholders" with your own values, and to adjust the configuration to your own needs
+7. Create the appropiate fields and mappings